Venezuela Fire Crisis: NASA Hot Spot Map Reveals Alarming Extent of Fires Across the Country

 By force of will and practically risking the lives of their officials, the Firefighters and Civil Protection are attacking the vegetation fires that have spread in several states of the country, but these organizations do not have the necessary equipment to make the task more effective. and quick to fulfill.

-“Everything must start with the organization of the Ministry of the Environment, with the Environmental Brigades that could be said to not exist or are well hidden,” said a Civil Protection official in the plains area of the country, where fires occur most frequently.
+“Everything must start with the organization of the Ministry of the Environment, with the Environmental Brigades that might be said to not exist or are well hidden,” said a Civil Protection official in the plains area of the country, where fires occur most frequently.

-“The fire brigade units are not in a position to operate, and knowing that the People’s Guard is one of the components that has water tankers that could be used to put out fires, when collaboration is required, the trucks do not have diesel fuel.” or any other problem appears,” commented the official consulted by lapatilla.com.
+“The fire brigade units are not in a position to operate, and knowing that the People’s Guard is one of the components that has water tankers that might be used to put out fires, when collaboration is required, the trucks do not have diesel fuel.” or any other problem appears,” commented the official consulted by lapatilla.com.

 “We have dedicated ourselves to attending to these emergencies with clappers (a thick rubber tool with a wooden handle, with which they hit the flames until they are extinguished), machetes, shovels, and in this way we create firebreak paths to prevent the fire from advancing,” he explained.

 With these working conditions, officials are at risk every time a vegetation fire appears.
-Many pray that these events are not of great magnitude, as recently occurred in the Valparaíso region (Chile), because due to the lack of specialized equipment they could become an uncontrollable situation with great material and human losses.
+Many pray that these events are not of great magnitude, as recently occurred in the Valparaíso region (Chile), because due to the lack of specialized equipment they might become an uncontrollable situation with great material and human losses.

 1707611427